davidiommi/3D-CycleGan-Pytorch-MedImaging/README.md

 - options_folder/train_options.py: List of specific options used to train the network.

 - options_folder/test_options.py: List of options used to test the network.

+- utils_folder: contains the Nifti_Dataset Dataloader and augmentation functions to read and augment the data.

 - models_folder: the folder contains the scripts with the networks and the cycle-gan training architecture.